manglabs/manzoid-blog/source/_posts/2013-08-09-what-we-can-learn-from-fizzbuzz.markdown

 Miscommunication is the forlorn heart of the human condition.
 Overcoming the solitude of our own skulls is our lifelong lot.

 Which is to say, pretty much every feature specification you'll ever get in your professional development career will have some ambiguity in it.
-Ambiguity is built into our laziness about fully explaining, into the English language, into the fuzzy and intuitive way humans tend to think about things.
+Ambiguity is built into human languages, into our inevitable laziness about fully explaining things, into the fuzzy and intuitive way humans tend to think.
 Ambiguity is built into how we're not all that good at thinking things through fully, not thinking ahead to all the edge cases, not predicting how other people will receive what we're trying to say, and so on.

 That given, blithely charging ahead with code without pausing to check for assumptions is a bad sign.
 Take a moment to reflect on where the spec might be "soft".